 10. Are dogs allowed at the Tarantula fest or other events in the park?

-Dogs are only those events held at the visitor center, only on paved areas, and are required to on leash at all times.
+Dogs are only allowed at events that are held at the visitor center, only on paved areas, and are required to be on leash at all times.

 11. How hot does it get here?

 In the summer it can reach over 100 F (38 C) in the park.
 Always bring plenty of water and always check current conditions on the "Planning Your Visit" webpage: http://henrycoe.net/development/index.php/planning-your-visit.
 Planning Your Visit!